MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 -  watchdog_timer_helper.h

-   Defines a set of functions that the BSP must implement to link the platform watchdog timer to the Watchdog Timer library.
+   Defines a set of functions that the BSP must implement to link the VEE Port watchdog timer to the Watchdog Timer library.

 .. _LLSECURITY-API-SECTION: